TarugasTrungland/rpg_name_generator/README.md

 # rpg-name-generator
-dart name generator for fantastic characters.
+Dart name generator for fantastic characters.

+Call RpgNameGenerator.getName({race , genre}); to get a random name.

+Races available so far with male and female names:

+Humans,
+Elfs,
+Orks,